Daeer-Projects/DatabaseOperations/README.md

 If no token is supplied to the call, it will create one, but the calling application will not be able to raise the cancellation of the task.

-## Milestones

-The first milestone is going to be the initial release as a NuGet package.